Fluparoxan: Pharmacokinetics

 Fluparoxan has rat and human protein binding of 81-92% and 95% respectively.
-Fluparoxan shows high in vitro permeability in MCDK (Papp nm/s =2500) and Caco-2 (Papp nm/s =2000) cells which correlates well with the known high oral intestinal absorption (100%) in humans.
+Fluparoxan shows high in vitro permeability in MCDK (Papp nm/s =2500) and Caco-2 (Papp nm/s =2000) cells, which correlates well with the known high oral intestinal absorption (100%) in humans.
 Fluparoxan is well absorbed following oral dosing in all animals.
-Clearance was largely metabolic, with both oral and intravenous doses being excreted mainly via the urine (> 90%, of administered dose), chiefly as phase II metabolites (sulphamic acid and carbamoyI glucuronide conjugates).
-Fluparoxan has high oral bioavailability (100%) and a long duration of action (2hr) in the rat, which accounts for its similar potency seen by both the oral and intravenous routes of administration in this species.
-The excellent pharmacokinetics exhibited by fluparoxan in animals also translated into man where it has a superior bioavailability (97%) and longer duration of action (6-7hrs).
+Clearance was largely metabolic, with both oral and intravenous doses being excreted mainly via the urine (> 90%, of administered dose), chiefly as phase II metabolites (sulphamic acid and carbamoyl glucuronide conjugates).
+Fluparoxan has high oral bioavailability (100%) and a long duration of action (2hr) in the rat, which accounts for the similar potency seen in both the oral and intravenous routes of administration in this species.
+The excellent pharmacokinetics exhibited by fluparoxan in animals also translated into man, where it has a superior bioavailability (97%) and longer duration of action (6-7hrs).

 Metabolism

-Fluparoxan was not metabolized by human cytochrome P450 enzymes CYP1A and CYP2A, and was found not to be a mutagen in cultured human peripheral lymphocytes and did not cause gene mutation when administered to Chinese hamster fibroblasts in culture.
-No mutagenic potential was identified in microbiological mutagenicity tests including a fluctuation test with S9 activation.
+Fluparoxan was not metabolized by human cytochrome P450 enzymes CYP1A and CYP2A, was found not to be a mutagen in cultured human peripheral lymphocytes and did not cause gene mutation when administered to Chinese hamster fibroblasts in culture.
+No mutagenic potential was identified in microbiological mutagenicity tests, including a fluctuation test with S9 activation.
 No hydroxylated metabolites were identified after incubation with rat liver microsomes (S9) or in rat urine following oral dosing.
 The compound was well tolerated on repeat oral administration to rat (≤ 200 mg /kg/day) and dog (≤ 80 mg/kg/day) for 12 months.

 Chemistry

 Racemic (±) fluparoxan 6 is a white crystalline powder as the hydrochloride hemihydrate m.p.
-245 °C. It is a mixture of two enantiomers and is moderately lipophilic (log P = 1.2) with good solubility 80 mg/mL in water at 25 °C. The compound is very stable in the solid state and its bioavailability from tablet formulation is 85% and absorption is rapid.
+245 °C. It is a mixture of two enantiomers and is moderately lipophilic (log P = 1.2), with good solubility 80 mg/mL in water at 25 °C. The compound is very stable in the solid state, its bioavailability from tablet formulation is 85% and absorption is rapid.